 Capacitors appear in many areas of science and technology and have a variety of uses.
-In GCSE Electronics capacitors are used with resistors to make a timing circuit.
-They are also used in power supplies.
-In A level Electronics capacitors are used to make frequency dependant circuits such as audio tone controls.
+In GCSE Electronics capacitors are used with resistors to make timing circuits.
+They are also used in power supplies in smoothing circuits.
+In A level Electronics capacitors are used to make frequency dependent circuits such as audio tone controls.
 In A level physics their structure and relationship to electric fields is considered.

 Capacitors are passive components - they don't need a power supply to operate.
 Their function is to store electrical charge (and hence energy) and they can store and release this charge over a period of time.
 Usually in electronics everything happens (almost) instantly and so it is useful to find a component that functions over an extended period of time - capacitors enable us to make timing circuits and oscillators.

 Caution must be exercised when handling large value capacitors as they can store a lethal charge, even when disconnected from the supply voltage.

 The capacitance (C) of a capacitor (a measure of how much charge it can store) is measured in Farads (F).
 A Farad is a very BIG capacitance indeed and so we usually use capacitors that have a smaller value.
 The standard abbreviations are:

 It is important to be able to convert between these different units

 Capacitors have another specification called the working voltage.
 The working voltage is the maximum voltage that can be applied to a capacitor.
 If the maximum working voltage is exceeded then the insulation inside the capacitor is damaged and it may conduct causing the capacitor to heat up with undesirable consequences.
 Electrolytic capacitors are particularly prone to failing spectacularly when used at too high a voltage.
 In short, capacitors that exceed their safe working voltage tend to blow up.
 You have been warned.